sofie-shiped-it/AAT.PythonProject/README.md

-# AAT.PythonProject
-# this is to practice
+# This is to publish my python project